 Bill Gasiamis 36:39

 Yeah, you have to laugh at them.
-If you don’t laugh at them, it’s way too serious topic, and it could get you down.
+If you don’t laugh at them, it’s a way too serious topic, and it could get you down.
 I remember being in the hospital.
 And I had not been to the toilet after surgery.
 And of course, one of the first things that they want you to do is move your bowels and I didn’t feel like it.
 But it’s a big, big deal.
-So, you know, they gave me an oral chocolate or something that creates, you know, bowel movements, and it didn’t work the first day.
+So, you know, they gave me oral chocolate or something that creates, you know, bowel movements, and it didn’t work the first day.

 So they gave me a bunch of the second day and then it worked really quickly and well.
 And I was in bed and I couldn’t walk and I was calling the nurses to come in to help me they wouldn’t come because they were busy.
 And I dragged myself into the wheelchair that was next to my bed.
 And I rolled my myself into the bathroom, which was just at the end of my bed.
 And as I was going to try and get myself out of the wheelchair, they managed to come in and said, What are you doing?

 “I’ve got to go to the loo, you know, really, really have to go right now.
 You know, get me on there”.
 And they said, “Why did you get out of your bed?”
-And I said, “because you guys have given me this stuff fo two days it’s finally working.
+And I said, “Because you guys have given me this stuff for two days it’s finally working.
 You don’t understand where I’m coming from.
 And I need to be there and stop talking.
 Just get me in there” You know,

 They finally got me on the seat.
 And then they wouldn’t leave.
 And I’m like, “What are you guys doing”?
-“Well we can leave the room”.
-I said, “What do you mean you can’t leave the room” and they say, “well, we need to be here because you fall over and hurt yourself”.
+“Well, we can leave the room”.
+I said, “What do you mean you can’t leave the room” and they say, “Well, we need to be here because you fall over and hurt yourself”.
 I said, “I am not going anywhere.
 I will be sitting here.
 I’m not going away.
 You must leave the room and close the door.
 If you don’t leave the room is going to be really bad”.

 Oh my gosh.
 Yeah.
-I have a whole chapter on the various bathroom things that happened with Michael Yes, I think I call it golden showers or something like that.
+I have a whole chapter on the various bathroom things that happened with Michael, Yes, I think I call it golden showers or something like that.
 Because it was, you know, out of control.
 Yeah.